xuqi2024/openflexure-microscope/docs/wiring_manual.md

 # Complete the wiring

 The microscope illumination must be connected to power and the camera must be connected to a computer.

-These instructions assume you are using a webcam.
+In these instructions we have used a Raspberry Pi camera, but the manual microscope is also well suited to use with a webcam.

+How you wire your microscope will depend on the camera and computer you have used.

 ## Connect the camera {pagestep}